 I drank beer at many (many, many, many) places in Munich and while the beer was almost always great there were definitely some winners and some losers.
 This list is only the winners in order of how much I liked loved them.

 Worth noting: in Munich pretty much every tavern, bar, and restaurant has an English menu, you just need to ask!
-We struggled through with German menus a few times before we realized this!
+I struggled through with German menus a few times before I realized this.

 Weissbier is my favorite German style so Schneider was at the top of my list when we arrived in Munich.
 The Brauhaus has way more going on than just the original weissbier and aventinus weizenbock we get in the U.S. I was really into the festbier and the “Tap X” Nelson Sauvin, made with hops from New Zealand was floral and wine like with the qualities of wheat beer that I love.

 The food here is also highly rated and some of the best we had at the beer bars we visited.
 I sampled several apple strudels (my favorite dessert) and Schneider’s was a definite winner.
 We came back for dinner one night and even though the space was crowded we were still seated right away and the noise level was manageable.

 There are several Augustiner locations around the city but I loved that this one is a bit out of the way and has really great food.
 We sat inside in view of the bar (this was one of the cooler restaurants we visited as in the AC seemed to be turned on during the heatwave) meaning we got to see the bartenders tap the wooden casks of Helles with the easiest swing of the mallet.